braintumorsegmentation/instructions/brats_docker_web.md

 ~~~~
 docker run −v <directory>:/data −it <your image> <your script call>
 ~~~~
-directory will be our test directory containing the four modalities and the empty folder for your results.
+"directory" will be our test directory containing the four modalities and the empty folder for your results.
-your image is the name of your Docker image.
+"your image" is the name of your Docker image.
-your script call is the script that should be called when running the container.
+"your script call" is the script that should be called when running the container.

+##### Notes
+This website is based on the text of the WHS Segmentation Challenge and can be found here: http://wmh.isi.uu.nl/methods/